fmacca/template-chord-matching/README.md

 I have tried to add to the preprocessing phase a decomposition into harmonic and percussive components and to run the algorithm only on the harmonic component.
 It did not prove to give substancial improvements so it is not present in this version of the code.

 ## Results
 The implemented algorithm seems to perform sufficiently well on music samples containing a recording of a single intrument.
 In most of the cases the misclassification error is low.
-However when dealing with full mixed songs, that contain also melodic and percussive components, the performance is really bad.
+However when dealing with full mixed songs, that contain also melodic and percussive components, the performance is really poor.
 The misclassified frames are around the 70% of the total, showing that more advanced methods (such as Hidden Markov Models) should be used to takle harmony in songs.

+You can try it by yourself by appliyng the algorithm to the piano, guitar and synth example recordings.
+It performs generally well on piano and guitar (that simply play chords), on synth recordings (that contains some melodic elements) the algorithm is already bad!